vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The practice of **expressing fractions by means of decimals** came later, both in India and Europe.
 In India, an astronomer who wrote an astronomical treatise called 'Bhāsvatī' in 1099 A. D. was called śatānanda, (c.e., revelling in hundreds) because he used to write fractions in hundredths i.e. 1 as 25 hundredths, as 75 hundredths.
 In Europe, the expression of fractions by decimals came into vogue about the seventeenth century.

 ##### mahāyuga system
-The Hindu astronomer of the Siddhantic age expressed the periods of the sun, the moon and the planets by the number of their periods in a **Mahayuga** (4.32 x 100 years).
+The Hindu astronomer of the Siddhantic age expressed the periods of the sun, the moon and the planets by the number of their periods in a **Mahāyuga** (4.32 x 100 years).
 The number is usually integral.

 But how did this cumbrous system originate ?